 #2: Do not run the processor's own buses off the board (as for an expansion bus) unless you plan to never go over a couple of MHz.
 This is expanded on in the next section, Expansion Buses and Interfaces.
-(This forum topic, also mentioned elsewhere here, discusses getting good high-speed performance, and, on page 2, taking advantage of serial interfaces as much as possible.)
+(This forum topic, also mentioned elsewhere here, discusses getting good high-speed performance, and, on page 2, taking advantage of synchronous serial interfaces as much as possible.)

-#3: An actual custom PC board is best, preferably a multilayer with at least a ground plane (no, pours & fills don't count-- they're pretty worthless for this kind of work).
-Otherwise use wire-wrap.
-Wire wrap (WW) gives good density and lets you get parts close together so the connections are short and relatively straight, improving AC performance.
+#5: If you cannot do a custom PCB, use wire-wrap.
+Admittedly, wire wrap (WW) supplies have become more expensive since I originally wrote this (as they've lost the economy of scale); but WW gives good density and lets you get parts close together so the connections are short and relatively straight, improving AC performance.
+Forum member adrianhudson shows his board with minimal-length wires here.
 Here is the bottom of my primary workbench computer:

 To make the ground plane work for you to best advantage, before you start wire-wrapping an IC socket, connect the ground pin(s) to the ground plane immediately around it by soldering a tiny piece of wire, or a tiny washer if you can get the right size (I think Vector used to sell them), from the base of the pin to the plane around it so the total hop is less than 1/16".
 Having longer pieces of wire to make it easier will partly defeat the purpose.

-Next, add the wires that distribute the clock signal, before you do the other wires, so that you can make the clock-distribution wires
+Next, add the wires that distribute the clock signal, before you do the other wires, so that you can make the clock-distribution

-lie flat against the ground plane, rather than elevated somewhat.
+wires lie flat against the ground plane, rather than elevated somewhat.